Sharareh18/Hexplained/Develop/hexplained-tutorial.md

 /^#?([a-f0-9]{6}|[a-f0-9]{3})$/i

 Anchors match the starting and ending points of a string or line.
-In our case we have ^ in the beginning and ? in the end.
+In our case we have ^ in the beginning and $ in the end.

 In our hex value regex, the ^ anchor is followed by the # character, meaning we are looking for # to be the first character of our string but because it is followed the ? (a quantifier explained below), we know that the question mark tells the parser that the preceding character is optional, but to capture it if it's there.
-We'll explain greedy a little further down.
+We'll explain that a little further down.

  Another anchor is $, which signifies that the string ends with the characters that precede it.
 In our hex value regex, we have an expression encased in parentheses preceding the $ anchor.